open-traffic-generator/conformance/readme.md

     ./do.sh topo new lic
     ```

+    > Once deployment is done, `test-config.yaml` is automatically generated in present working directory and can be used to customize test run

 3. Setup and run Go tests

     ```sh
     # setup test requirements
     ./do.sh pregotest
-    # run all tests against free distribution of ixia-c
+    # run all feature tests against free distribution of ixia-c
-    ./do.sh gotest -tags=free
+    ./do.sh gotest -tags="free_feature"
-    # run all tests against licensed distribution of ixia-c
+    # run all feature tests against licensed distribution of ixia-c
-    ./do.sh gotest -tags=lic
+    ./do.sh gotest -tags="feature"
     # run single test
-    ./do.sh gotest -tags=free -run=TestUdpHeader
+    ./do.sh gotest -tags="all" -run="^TestUdpHeader$"
     ```

 4. Setup and run Python tests